strongloop-archive/strong-gateway-demo/README.md

 the results sent back as JSON (notice the URL is `https://localhost:3005/api/notes` instead of `https://localhost:3002/api/notes`.

 11. That's it for the implicit flow.
-Click on *back* button in your browser and then click the *Home* link.
+Click the *back* button in your browser and then click the *Home* link.
 Try out some of the other flows listed on the page (Authorization code, Client credentials, and Resource owner password credentials).
 Each flow has its own differences, see http://docs.strongloop.com/display/LGW/Developer%27s+Guide#Developer'sGuide-Getanaccesstoken and https://tools.ietf.org/html/rfc6749#section-1.3 for more info.